 Stained Glass Love - EP (2022)

 If Tranquilize was the introduction, Stained Glass Love is where Telenova starts expanding the frame.
 You can hear the evolution immediately.
-They take everything that worked on the debut and push it further, adding energy and scale without losing the atmosphere that defines them.
+Everything that worked on the debut EP gets pushed further, adding energy and scale without losing the atmosphere that defines them.
 The production is fuller and more confident, filling every pocket of space while still feeling controlled.

 The EP opens with Scarlet, which introduces a lo-fi, alt-jazz lounge feel that signals this shift right away.
-Lyrically, it’s restless and outward-looking, built around movement, escape, and the desire to outrun stillness.
-That sense of motion pairs well with the song’s warm, glowing production.
+Lyrically it’s restless and outward-looking, built around movement, escape, and the desire to outrun stillness.
+That sense of motion pairs perfectly with the song’s warm, glowing production.

 Haunted turns the intensity up another notch.
-It’s more immediate and accessible on the surface, but the lyrics lean into obsession and self-destructive devotion, framing love as something ritualistic and consuming.
-The contrast between polish and darkness makes the song work, especially as a gateway for new listeners without alienating longtime fans.
+More immediate and accessible on the surface, but the lyrics lean into obsession and self-destructive devotion, framing love as something ritualistic and consuming.
+The contrast between polish and darkness is what makes it work, especially as a gateway for new listeners without alienating anyone who was already paying attention.

 Why Do I Keep You? brings back the acoustic grounding that made Blue Valentine such a standout.
 The steady strumming adds momentum, but it’s the writing that gives the track its weight.
-The central question never gets resolved, and that uncertainty feels intentional.
-The lyrics circle attachment and doubt without offering clarity, which makes the emotional tension linger.
-And man, is it a song that you won’t be able to get out of your head for weeks.
+The central question never gets resolved, and that uncertainty feels completely intentional.
+The lyrics circle attachment and doubt without offering clarity, which lets the emotional tension linger.
+Fair warning: this one will live in your head for weeks.

 Silver Lining shows off the band’s technical confidence.
 The guitar and synth work builds into one of the EP’s biggest moments, capped by an extended outro that lets the track breathe.
-Lyrically, it balances intimacy and control, shifting between vulnerability and power without fully committing to either.
-That push and pull mirrors the song’s sense of scale.
+Lyrically it balances intimacy and control, shifting between vulnerability and power without fully committing to either.
+That push and pull mirrors the song’s sense of scale perfectly.

-The true centerpiece, though, is the title track.
+The true centerpiece is the title track.
 Stained Glass Love is where everything clicks.
-At nearly six minutes, it’s patient and expansive, but never indulgent.
+At nearly six minutes it’s patient and expansive, but never indulgent.
 The lyrics focus less on narrative and more on sensation, capturing that weightless, suspended feeling the music creates.
-It’s the moment where Telenova fully steps into their identity, not just as a promising band, but as something bigger.
-It was the exact moment I stopped thinking this was a great band and realized that this group will have a legacy that remains long after we are all gone.
+It’s the moment Telenova fully steps into their identity.
+Not just as a promising band, but as something bigger.
+I remember exactly when I stopped thinking this was a great band and started understanding they were building something that would outlast all of us.

 The Telenoir version of the EP reimagines this material through a darker lens.
 The songs are stripped into moody electronic trip-hop and breakbeat textures, trading glow for shadow.
 It feels like a late-night counterpart rather than a remix project, treating Angeline Armstrong’s vocals as an atmospheric instrument instead of a narrative anchor.
 As Ed Quinn has described it, Telenoir exists as a space to explore mood and tension first.
 It’s noir, it’s restrained, and it highlights just how flexible this world really is.

 Stained Glass Love is the sound of a band fully owning their space.
 They’re no longer refining an introduction.
 They’re building outward with confidence and intention.
-It’s cinematic, dynamic, and a clear bridge toward the maximalist direction they’d continue to explore.
+Cinematic, dynamic, and a clear bridge toward the maximalist direction they’d continue to explore.

 The Warewolf